0xcacti/awesome-oracle-manipulation/README.md

 <p align="center">
  <h2 align="center">awesome-oracle-manipulation</h2>
- <p align="center">All awesome awesome oracacle manipulation related content!
+ <p align="center">All awesome awesome oracle manipulation related content!
 Note, Oracle Manipulation is not awesome.
 This list is intended to help people learn about (and hopefully prevent) these types of attacks.</p>
  <p align="center">Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks.</p>
 </p>